sinclairzx81/smoke-task/readme.md

 This tools main focus is to provide a scripting environment for running shell commands and offers a single built in function `shell(cmd)`.
 All shell commands are run asynchronously and return Promises to be `awaited`, multiple shell commands can be executed in parallel via `Promise.all()`.
 Useful for watch tasks.

 This tool is offered for anyone who finds it useful.
+Supports node 10 and up.

 ## Tasks
 Smoke-Task requires that a `tasks.js` file exist in the current working directory (typically a project root).
 For tasks to be available to the terminal, they must `export` themselves.
 As follows.